Engee documentation

 Details

-Exponents of cosine pattern as a non-negative scalar or a 1 by 2 real matrix of non-negative values.
-If the Exponent of cosine pattern is a 1 by 2 vector, the first element is the exponent in the azimuth direction and the second element is the exponent in the elevation direction.
-When this parameters is scalar, the cosines in the azimuth and elevation directions are raised to one degree.
+Exponents of the cosine model in the form of a non-negative scalar or a 1 by 2 real matrix of non-negative values.
+If the Exponent of cosine pattern is a 1 by 2 vector, then the first element is the exponent in the azimuth direction, and the second is in the elevation direction.
+With a scalar value of this parameter, the cosines in the azimuthal and elevation directions are raised to one power.

 Dependencies